 Novi Sad district heating company starts producing electrical energy – new 10MW CHP plant presented

 On August 24 the first kilowatt-hours of electrical energy were generated from combined heat and power (CHP) plant of 10 MW in each of the segments at the district heating plant West (Zapad).
-In cooperation with Dušan Macura, chief of heat production and distribution sector at the public utility company Novi Sad Heating Plant (JKP Novosadska toplana) we present the chronology of the realization of this very important and big project, first of its kind in Serbia.
+In cooperation with Dušan Macura, chief of heat production and distribution sector at the public heating utility Novosadska Toplana we present the chronology of the realization of this very important and big project, first of its kind in Serbia.